Pony Tutorial

 try env.out.print(env.args(0)?) end

-How to use cli to parse command line arguments
+How to use the cli package to parse command line arguments

 use "cli"